 "Ian and Barbara believe the TARDIS has finally returned to their contemporary London, but soon discover signs of plague and warfare.
 Their old enemies, the Daleks, have invaded the Earth of the 22nd century.
 Separated and fighting for their lives, the travelers must try to aid the remaining humans and overthrow the Daleks' cruel tyranny."

-On this day in 1986, The Adventures of the Galaxy Rangers aired "Westride."
-This (technically) served as the program's fifty-second episode (they were aired wildly out of sequence), and here's the plot summary from IMDB.com:
+On this day in 1986 (in the U.S.), The Adventures of the Galaxy Rangers aired "Westride."
+Officially, this (technically) served as the program's fifty-second episode (they were aired wildly out of sequence), and here's the plot summary from IMDB.com:

 "A new region is about to be settled.
 People come to stake a claim and others arrive to steal the land."